pharick/evaluator/README.md

 # evaluator

-**Программа, вычисляющая простейшие арифметические выражения с целыми числами на С++.**
+**A program that evaluates simple arithmetic expressions with integers in C++.**

-## Основные особенности
+## Key Features

-- Поддерживает операторы +, -, \*, /, а также скобки для изменения приоритета операций
+- Supports operators +, -, \*, /, and parentheses to change the precedence of operations.
-- Учитывает приоритет операций
+- Takes into account the precedence of operations.
-- Не поддерживает дробных операндов, но правильно обрабатывает выражения с дробным результатом
+- Does not support fractional operands but correctly handles expressions with fractional results.
-- При вычислении переводит выражение в обратную польскую нотацию
+- Converts the expression into Reverse Polish Notation (RPN) before evaluation.
-- Печатает на экране подробный процесс вычисления выражения в обратной польской нотации
+- Prints a detailed process of evaluating the expression in RPN.

-## Сборка
+## Build

 make

-# Пример запуска
+# Example Run

 ./evaluate "8 + 21 * (6 / 3)"